Preparing a Phalcon execution environment on CentOS

 Choose from two installation methods!
 Quickly install with yum

-However, the problem is whether to get the phalcon rpm from the official phalcon repository or from remi.
+However, the tricky part is deciding whether to get the phalcon RPM from the official phalcon repository or from remi.

-I've only used the official repository, so I can't say for sure, but the remi version seems to be compiled in a similar environment to PHP's, so I don't think there will be any problems.
+I can't say for sure since I've only used the official repository, but the remi version is probably compiled using a similar environment to PHP's compilation environment, so there shouldn't be any particular problems.

-I'll try using the remi version next time I install, and I'll add the information here when I do.
+Next time I install, I'll try the remi version, and I'll add the information here then.

 This time, we will show you how to install it from the official phalcon repository